Alextz307/Ro-MeetingSum/README.md

 ## 🚀 Installation

-1.  **Environment Setup**:Ensure you are using Python 3.9+ (tested with 3.12).
+1.  **Environment Setup**: Ensure you are using Python 3.9+ (tested with 3.12).

     ```bash
-    # Create and activate a virtual environmentpython3 -m venv .venvsource .venv/bin/activate
+    # Create and activate a virtual environment
+    python3 -m venv .venv
+    source .venv/bin/activate
     ```

 2.  **Install Dependencies**: